pysat/pysat/README.md

 ```

 * load routine that returns a tuple with (data, pysat metadata object)
+  * pysat meta object obtained from pysat.Meta().
+Use pandas DataFrame indexed
+by name with columns for units and long_name.
+Additional arbitrary columns allowed.
+Convenience function from_csv provided.
 ```
 def load(fnames, tag=None):
     return data, meta